Arth0x/Mindustrinity/README.md

 <h2>This is not a full release and might be bugged, unbalanced or not textured so keep it up to date.<h2>

+<h2>If you are reading this you might be interested in my mod so here is the addon link of my mod that will unlock beta content for you :P<h2>

+<h2>Arth0x/Trinity-Beta<h2>

 <h3>#myfirstmod<h3>